Daunorubicin

 Daunorubicin, also known as daunomycin, is a chemotherapy medication used to treat cancer.
 Specifically it is used for acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic myelogenous leukemia (CML), and Kaposi's sarcoma.
 It is administered by injection into a vein.
 A liposomal formulation known as liposomal daunorubicin also exists.

 Common side effects include hair loss, vomiting, bone marrow suppression, and inflammation of the inside of the mouth.
 Other severe side effects include heart disease and tissue death at the site of injection.
 Use in pregnancy may harm the fetus.
 Daunorubicin is in the anthracycline family of medication.
 It works in part by blocking the function of topoisomerase II.

 Daunorubicin was approved for medical use in the United States in 1979.
 It is on the World Health Organization's List of Essential Medicines.
 It was originally isolated from bacteria of the Streptomyces type.

 Medical uses

-It slows or stops the growth of cancer cells in the body.
+Daunorubicin is used to slow or stops the growth of cancer cells in the body.
 Treatment is usually performed together with other chemotherapy drugs (such as cytarabine), and its administration depends on the type of tumor and the degree of response.

 In addition to its major use in treating acute myeloid leukemia, daunorubicin is also used to treat neuroblastoma.
 Daunorubicin has been used with other chemotherapy agents to treat the blastic phase of chronic myelogenous leukemia.

 Daunorubicin is also used as the starting material for semi-synthetic manufacturing of doxorubicin, epirubicin and idarubicin.